Social Media Warning Labels: How Teens Can Responsibly Engage in Social Media Use

 Junee Kim knows this all too well.
 She is a high school student in Montgomery County, MD, and a climate activist with the BIPOC Green New Deal Internship program.

 “One of our environmental goals is to hold the school district accountable to their commitment to electric buses, but they have drifted away from that by buying more diesel ones,” said Junee, a sophomore at Watkins Mill High School in Gaithersburg, MD.
-When asked what motivates her, “I’m worried for my generation and the ones after us,” she explains.
+“I’m worried for my generation and the ones after us,” she said.
 “Many of my peers are stressed about climate change, but there isn’t a whole lot of awareness of how climate change impacts mental health and how to deal with it.”

-Junee describes climate change as especially scary for people who are underprivileged and people of color because they are the ones most affected.
-“Not only will Earth deteriorate, but the gap between ‘the haves’ and the ‘have nots’ will continue to widen.”
+Junee describes climate change as especially scary for underprivileged people and people of color because they are the ones most affected.
+“Not only will Earth deteriorate, but the gap between the ‘haves’ and the ‘have nots’ will continue to widen.”

 If there was one silver lining brought on by Hurricane Katrina in 2005, it was the urgency to address the racial disparities and social injustice brought on by climate change and natural disasters.
 Research continues to show that non-white neighborhoods are more likely to be impacted by flooding, as experienced by Black and Hispanic communities during Katrina and later by Hurricane Harvey in 2017.

-Elevated temperatures from global warming also highlight the struggles of low-income, intercity neighborhoods, which are mostly inhabited by people of color.
+Elevated temperatures from global warming also highlight the struggles of low-income, inner-city neighborhoods, which are mostly inhabited by people of color.
 These areas are often trapped in “heat islands” where temperatures are much higher than surrounding areas with more green space.
 Residents of these neighborhoods are less likely to have an air-conditioner or a car that they can take to a “cool zone” compared to a predominantly white neighborhood.
 Exposure to such intense heat increases the risk of heat stroke, heat exhaustion, and heart attacks.
-And alcohol, drugs, and heat just don’t mix; rather, they exasperate the underlying physical conditions or lead to new ones.
+Alcohol, drugs, and heat just don’t mix.
+They exasperate the underlying physical conditions or lead to new ones.

-The Intersection of Climate Change, Mental Health, and Substance Use
+The Intersection of Climate Change, Mental Health, and Substance Misuse

 The trauma caused by Katrina caused many of the displaced disaster victims – mostly Black – to turn to substance use.
 In Houston, one in four Blacks said their mental health had gotten worse and 11% of Blacks report they increased their alcohol use as a result of Harvey.

-The West Coast doesn’t fare much better with its own set of climate challenges.
-In California, devastating wildfires resulted in an uptick of prescription pill use.
-And researchers from Columbia University Mailman School of Public Health recently found that hospital visits from alcohol and drugs increased as a result of rising temperatures due to climate change.
+The West Coast doesn’t fare much better with its climate challenges.
+In California, devastating wildfires resulted in an uptick in prescription pill use.
+Researchers from Columbia University Mailman School of Public Health recently found that hospital visits from alcohol and drugs increased as a result of rising temperatures due to climate change.

 Policy Responses and Adaptation Strategies